Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 SEX WORK IS REAL WORK

-"Sex Work is Real Work" by Ephraim Adamz is an awareness anthem that embodies support for people working in the sex industry.
+"Sex Work is Real Work" by Ephraim Adamz is an awareness anthem that embodies support for people working in sex labor.
 The first verse recites the difficulties and challenges that sex workers face, and expresses the determination for laws that actually protect them.
-The chorus announces that sex work is real work and that the hard work and labor that goes into it should be recognized and respected.
+The chorus announces that sex work is real work and that the hard work and dedication that goes into it should be recognized and respected.

 The bridge and final chorus repeat the earlier sentiments, reinforcing that sex work is legitimate work and should be treated as such.
 The lyrics also touch on the idea of creating a business in the sex industry, suggesting the possibility of further financial and creative opportunities for sex workers.